kush250/Text-Based_Adventure_Game/README.md

    	-	Because of help, it is useful to players to know of all the verbs in the game and get aware of what each verb does.
 We have also added description in all the verbs what they do therefore the players will be easily able to play the game.

+## An example of a difficult issue or bug and how you resolved-
+	-	While writing code for abbreviations as verbs extension, I was not able to fetch a particular prefix of the word following the verb when there were multiple items with same prefix.
+The code was breaking there and when I resolved that, another issue came where if a word was a exact match and a still a prefix like other items in the dictionary, get would not work.
+For example if there were items like ten, tencent and tener; when I did get ten, it would ask for choices between those three words instead of just getting ten as it was exact match!
+Then I found a solution for it and got it working.

+## How I tested my code-
+	-	Initially I would write a function and then test it in local.
+Then as I wrote more functions, I would see if all the code was working well with other functions.
+So did sort of continuous integration on my code to test its overall functionality.

+  	-	Then I imported the demo test files like loop.map and ambig.map that were given in the document and initially tried testing on them.
+I made sure that I was considering all the test cases especially the edge ones and making sure the game engine was giving expected output on them.
+I played around more with the abbreviation extension to see if all prefixes were correctly getting extracted and matched with the verbs of our map.
+I also tried to make sure the extensions were working thoroughly without compromising the baseline behaviour.

+ (I spent roughly 30 hours working on this project)